The-going/evlproject/content/core/user-api/thread/_index.md

 #define EVL_HMDIAG_STAGEX	8
 ```

-Each of this code identifies a specific cause of trouble for the
+Each of these codes identifies a specific cause of trouble for the
 thread which receives it:

 - `EVL_HMDIAG_SIGDEMOTE`, enabled by the [T_WOSS]({{< relref